langurmonkey/website-source/content/blog/2020/arch-encryption.md

 ---

-*{{< sp green >}}Disclaimer:{{</ sp >}} some of the steps in the Arch Linux installation procedure change from time to time, so I would recommend to check out the awesome [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) in the Arch wiki to get a fully up-to-date picture of the process.*
+*{{< sp blue >}}Disclaimer:{{</ sp >}} some of the steps in the Arch Linux installation procedure change from time to time, so I would recommend to check out the awesome [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) in the Arch wiki to get a fully up-to-date picture of the process.*

 ---